A List of Where to Find Free Images for Your Website

 Copyrighted materials are just that—materials protected by copyright.
 Works in the public domain have either forfeited their intellectual property right, they've expired, or they never had them.

-Q: How do I know if it's copyrighted?
+Q: How do I know if an image is copyrighted?

 I say, always assume it's copyrighted unless you know it's a work in the public domain—which, by the way, is not the internet-at-large (even though the internet seems like a public space).